The Infrastructure of Trust¶

 See OID-FED Draft 36 Section 5.1.1 |

-Trust Anchors and Intermediates publish Entity Statements related to their immediate Subordinates.
-The Entity Statement MAY contain a metadata policy and the Trust Marks related to a Subordinate.
+Trust Anchors and Intermediates publish Subordinate Statements related to their immediate Subordinates.
+The Subordinate Statement MAY contain a metadata policy and the Trust Marks related to a Subordinate.

-Trust Anchors and Intermediates MUST expose the Federation Fetch endpoint, where the Entity Statements are requested to validate the Leaf's Entity Configuration signature.
+Trust Anchors and Intermediates MUST expose the Federation Fetch endpoint, where the Subordinate Statements are requested to validate the Leaf's Entity Configuration signature.

 Note